-n.b.
-Update the last line in the CREATE TABLE query and replace with the storage account you created in Hands on Lab 1.

 Click the Submit button to execute the query and wait for the job to complete.

-After the job has completed, click File Explorer from the top menu of HDInsight Query Console.
+After the job has completed, click File Browser from the top menu of HDInsight Query Console.

 To view the files generated with the previous Hive statement, click through the following path: <storage account name> > data > output > averageReadingByType.